-Stormy Daniels Claims She Was Threatened Over Alleged Trump Affair In Her '60 Minutes' Interview
+Stormy Daniels Claims She Was Threatened Over Alleged Affair With Donald Trump

 Stormy Daniels was allegedly paid to keep quiet about her relationship with President Donald Trump.
 Despite that, on March 25, she sat down with Anderson Cooper to lay out her side of the story in full.
 During that interview, Stormy Daniels claimed to 60 Minutes that she was threatened to keep silent over her alleged affair with now-President Donald Trump.
 Trump has previously denied having an affair with Daniels.

 In her interview, Daniels, whose legal name is Stephanie Clifford, claimed that she was threatened by an unknown man in 2011 for agreeing to talk about her alleged affair.
 Daniels claimed on 60 Minutes that as she got out of her car for a fitness class with her infant daughter, a man approached her and told her to "leave Trump alone" before referencing her daughter in a threat.

 A guy walked up on me and said to me, 'Leave Trump alone.
 Forget the story.'
 And then he leaned around and looked at my daughter and said, 'That's a beautiful little girl.
 It'd be a shame if something happened to her mom."
 And then he was gone.'

 Daniels said she took it as a "direct threat," though she added that she did not know the person and did not go to the police because she was scared.
 Elite Daily has reached out to the White House for comment regarding Daniels' claims, but has not heard back at time of publication.

 After Trump won the Republican Nomination, Daniels said her lawyers called with an offer.
 Trump's lawyer, Michael Cohen, was offering $130,000 in return for Daniels signing a non-disclosure agreement (NDA), according to 60 Minutes.